Gibson ES-335: DG-335

 Dave Grohl displaying his signature Gibson DG-335 guitar, a custom model based on the 1964-1971 Gibson Trini Lopez Standard.

-Dave Grohl received an early 60s 335 from Axl Rose as a gift, which was handpicked by Slash.
+Dave Grohl received an early 1960s 335 from Axl Rose as a gift, which was handpicked by Slash.
 Grohl called it the “nicest I have ever played in my life”.
-His own version, the DG-335 is based on the Trini Lopez Standard specs, but in a different color and with a stop tailpiece instead of the Trini Lopez's trapeze tailpiece.
+His own version, the DG-335, is based on the Trini Lopez Standard specs.
+Grohl's version has a different color and with a stop tailpiece instead of the Trini Lopez's trapeze tailpiece.

 Chris Cornell ES-335

 Chris Cornell 335s are based on the Gibson ES-335.
-The Chris Cornell ES-335 Tribute was designed by Gibson and Chris himself based on the guitars he played in the 80's and 90's, mostly Gretsch Jet models, but in Gibson's own 335 style, using the same construction of a typical 335 with the 3ply maple top, maple center block, mahogany neck, rosewood fretboard, but with Lollartron™ pickups in the neck and bridge, resembling the classic look on the Filter'tron™ pickups, used extensively by Gretsch.
-Also they feature one model (Olive Dab Green) with a Bigsby B7 vibrato tailpiece and another (Satin Ebony) with a Tune O Matic tailpiece.
+The Chris Cornell ES-335 Tribute was designed by Gibson and Chris himself based on the guitars he played in the 1980s and 1990s, mostly Gretsch Jet model, but in Gibson's own 335 style.
+This guitar uses the same construction of a typical 335 with the three-ply maple top, maple center block, mahogany neck, and rosewood fretboard.
+However, it uses Lollartron™ pickups in the neck and bridge.
+These pickups resemble the classic look on the Filter'tron™ pickups, used extensively by Gretsch.
+They also feature one model (Olive Dab Green) with a Bigsby B7 vibrato tailpiece and another (Satin Ebony) with a Tune O Matic tailpiece.